[Moderate revision–posted 9/12/22 (replaces 1/26/21 edition)]

 (3) Retired employees should be appointed for less than 50 percent time in accordance with the provisions of OP 70.02, Retirement.

 Departments hiring TRS retirees at 100 percent FTE will be required to pay a surcharge to TRS.
 The surcharge amount will be the combined percentage of the salary the employer and employee would have typically contributed to a retirement account.
+If the individual retired from an Independent School District in Texas, they will not be eligible to participate in any benefit plan offered by the university.

 d.
 Minimum Appointment Age